-The Audit and Risk Committee was established in 2021 and is chaired by an independent external member and examines risk management control and governance under delegation from the MB.
+The Audit and Risk Committee is chaired by an independent external member and examines risk management control and governance under delegation from the MB.
 It helps the MB discharge its responsibility for adequate and effective risk management, control and governance (including ensuring the probity of the financial statements) and for the economy, efficiency and effectiveness of the Company's activities.